-Vaping products that contain nicotine are illegal in Queensland without a prescription and are subject to the same laws as cigarette and tobacco products.
+As of 2023, Vaping products containing nicotine are illegal in Queensland without a prescription and are subject to the same laws as cigarette and tobacco products.
 It is illegal for a child in Queensland to have access to a vaping device.
 It is illegal to vape on school grounds in Queensland.
-Students caught vaping or in possession of vapes at the College are putting their enrolment at the College at risk.
+Students caught vaping or in possession of vapes at the College are putting their enrolment at Calvary at risk.

-BULLYING AND HARRASSMENT BEHAVIOURAL CONCERNS AND ISSUESBullying
+BULLYING AND HARRASSMENT BEHAVIOURAL CONCERNS AND ISSUES Bullying

-At Calvary everyone has the right to feel safe and we have a zero-tolerance policy toward bullying.
-This doesn't mean that you will never experience poor behaviour from someone else at the College, rather it means that when the College becomes aware of a bullying issue it will always act on available evidence to ensure the safety of students.
+At Calvary everyone has the right to feel safe and we have a zero-tolerance policy toward bullying When the College becomes aware of a bullying issue it will always act on available evidence to ensure the safety of students.
 The College will review the incident, assess evidence and context to determine the level of harm that has occurred and then apply this to our RBP-Flowchart to make a considered response/decision on consequences.
 The Australian Human Rights Commission defines 'bullying' as 'people repeatedly and intentionally use words or actions against someone or a group of people to cause distress and risk to their wellbeing.'
 The College recognises four types of bullying: physical, verbal, social, and cyber.